As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can display links on your sidebar using the Link Manager plugin for WordPress.
+You can display a links section on your site using the Link Manager plugin for WordPress.

 Before …